LocalGov Drupal will remain open source and free for anyone to download and use.

 This means that councils serving smaller populations with smaller budgets don’t pay as much as those with larger budgets.
 A cap on the overall fee will ensure that larger councils are not unduly burdened.

-Subscribers will also be involved directly in the strategic direction of the platform through the steering group.
+Subscribers are also directly involved in the strategic direction of the platform through the Subscriber Group.

 Those who become members will also be involved in running the organisation through voting at the AGM and electing board members.